jaluan/Riukojietna/README.md

 # Riukojietna
-Codes to calculate cosmogenic nuclide production and decay with ice cover and erosion Codes to create figures in Koester et al., (in prep) ...
+Codes to calculate cosmogenic nuclide production and decay with ice cover and erosion.

+Codes to create figures in Koester et al., (in prep) ...